Organising an event in a park

 - access to on-site water

-- amplified music or sound
+- playing of amplified music or sound

 - priority access to an area of a park or reserve, or

-- closure of a street or road?
+- closure of a street or road adjacent to the park or reserve

 If you answered 'yes' to any of the above:

 - You need to complete the Community Event Permit Application Form (DOC 10Mb).
-For ticketed events please complete the Ticketed Event Permit Application Form (DOC 10Mb).
+For ticketed events, please complete the Ticketed Event Permit Application Form (DOC 10Mb).
 (DOC 5Mb) All events requiring a permit must submit an application form at least 2 months before the event date.

 - Submit the application form online (attention Arts and Culture Unit) or post to Arts and Culture Unit, Moreland City Council, Locked Bag 10, Moreland 3058.